rust-unofficial/too-many-lists/src/infinity-double-single.md

 # The Double Singly-Linked List

-We struggled with doubly linked lists because they have tangled ownership
+We struggled with doubly-linked lists because they have tangled ownership
 semantics: no node strictly owns any other node.
 However we struggled with this because we brought in our preconceived notions of what a linked list *is*.
 Namely, we assumed that all the links go in the same direction.